apache/kafka/README.md

 For example, you can modify the line in `clients/src/test/resources/log4j.properties` to `log4j.logger.org.apache.kafka=INFO` and then run:

-    ./gradlew cleanTest clients:test --tests NetworkClientTest --info
+    ./gradlew cleanTest clients:test --tests NetworkClientTest

-And you should see INFO level logs in the console and also find them under the build/test-results directory.
+And you should see INFO level logs in the file under the build/test-results directory.

 ### Specifying test retries ###
 By default, each failed test is retried once up to a maximum of five retries per test run.
 Tests are retried at the end of the test task.
 Adjust these parameters in the following way: